 There are many things that could be given the label of “the greatest piece of engineering”, and we could debate them forever.
-But I’m sticking with my statement.
+I’m sticking to my statement.
 But why?

 Because, in over 100 years since The Safety Bicycle came about, the ‘double diamond’ frame design has basically gone unchanged.
 The fundamental design cannot be improved on.